-The BioHealth Department offers masters, and doctoral degrees in Bioinformatics and Health Informatics as well as certificates and Ph.D minors.
-Students with an interest in health and life sciences, have the opportunity to further explore informatics and learn how to make a difference in the health and wellbeing of others now and in the future, with a focus on better access to care and disease prevention.
+The BioHealth Informatics Department offers master’s and doctoral degrees in Bioinformatics and Health Informatics, as well as certificates and Ph.D minors.
+Students who are interested in health and life sciences have the opportunity to explore informatics and learn how to make a difference in the health and well-being of others.
+Our programs focus on better access to care and disease prevention.

-Bioinformatics focuses on translational research that uses computational means to transform biological data into discoveries that help us better understand – and improve – life.
+Translational research in bioinformatics transforms biological data into discoveries that help us better understand and improve life.

-Health informatics enhances human health and well-being through the use of information technology, computer science and knowledge management to deliver more efficient and safer patient care as well as improve patient and population outcomes.
-Electronic health records, telemedicine applications, mobile health (m-health) applications, and clinical decision support are just some of the many technologies that one finds in the health informatics field.
+Health informatics enhances human health and well-being through the use of information technology, computer science, and knowledge management.
+Our graduates deliver more efficient and safer patient care and improve patient outcomes.
+Electronic health records, telemedicine applications, mobile health (m-health) applications, and clinical decision support are just some of the many technologies we employ in the health informatics field.